 What Are Supersets?

-Supersets are the term for when you do back-to-back exercises without taking a break between them.
+Superset is the term for back-to-back exercises without a break in between.
 Becker tells us that "they work by taking two exercises you would normally do for 10 reps, for example, and combining them, so you’re doing 20 reps before you take a rest."
-This makes for a more bang for your buck workout, and Becker says that "supersets are a more advanced technique that can really help you get a few more reps out than you normally would in a set, which can help drive that intensity up in your workout."
+That way, you get more bang for your workout buck, and Becker says that "supersets are a more advanced technique that can really help you get a few more reps out than you normally would in a set, which can help drive that intensity up in your workout."

 What Are the Types of Supersets?

-Though the concept of skipping rest in between exercises is the same no matter which form of superset you're doing, there are several different types of them.
-The different types of supersets are differentiated by the muscles you're using in your workout.
+Though the concept of skipping rest in between exercises is the same no matter which form of superset you're doing, there are several different types.
+The different types of supersets are differentiated by which muscles you're using in your workout.

 Same Muscles Superset